-18. EMERGENCY CLOSING AND INCLEMENT WEATHER INFORMATION
+17. EMERGENCY CLOSING AND INCLEMENT WEATHER INFORMATION

-In the event of an emergency closing and/or inclement weather, our program will follow the same instructions as AISD.
-Parents will be notified of the closing by the inclement weather message on The CDC main line and The CDC and AISD websites.
-You can also sign up for text alerts (instructions will be given upon registering for the program).
+In the event of an emergency closing and/or inclement weather, our program will follow the recommendations made by the City of Austin.
+Parents will be notified of the closing by the inclement weather message via email.

 Should the program need to close before the scheduled time, the program staff will first attempt to reach the children's parents to arrange for pick up.
 Should the staff be unable to reach the parents, the persons listed on the Admission Information form will be called until pick up arrangements can be made.
 Staff will notify the parents or emergency contact person, at the time of the call of the pick-up location should the children need to be evacuated from the center.
-Parents or emergency contact persons should report directly to the alternate location if one is indicted.
+Parents or emergency contact persons should report directly to the alternate location if one is indicated.